techlead-shootorder/automation/packages/docs/pages/build-integrations/actions.md

 Let's briefly explain what we defined here.

 - `name`: The name of the action.
 - `key`: The key of the action.
-This is used to identify the action in Automatisch.
+This is used to identify the action in automatisch.
 - `description`: The description of the action.
 - `arguments`: The arguments of the action.
 These are the values that the user provides when using the action.
 - `run`: The function that is executed when the action is executed.